 Student Council cultivates leaders that unite the student body in a positive environment by setting a good example and making others feel connected.
 Student Council plans and assists various school functions.
 For spirit, the group organizes Homecoming, pep rallies, and dances.
-For philanthropy, the group takes on Hoxworth Blood Drive, Special Olympics, Pennies for Patients, Wounded Warriors, and partners with other groups to raise community needs.
+For philanthropy, the group takes on Hoxworth Blood Drive, Special Olympics, St. Jude for the Kids, Wounded Warriors, and partners with other groups to raise community needs.